SystemGlitch101/gh_organization_activity_monitor/README.md

 - `$ make release`

-## SETUP
+## SMEE.IO SETUP
-- Open the Makefile
+- Open the Makefile.
-- Change the BINDADDR, PORT and WEBHOOK_PROXY_URL as needed
+- Change the BINDADDR, PORT and WEBHOOK_PROXY_URL as needed.
-- close the makefile
+- Close the Makefile.
-- make sure you have smee.io installed (see [this doc](https://docs.github.com/en/enterprise-cloud@latest/apps/creating-github-apps/writing-code-for-a-github-app/quickstart)).
-Ensure you have the latest version of nodejs installed.
-Alternatively, you could use your own proxy and configure it accordingly.
-In that case you can skip the following step.
+- Make sure you have smee.io installed (see [this doc](https://docs.github.com/en/enterprise-cloud@latest/apps/creating-github-apps/writing-code-for-a-github-app/quickstart)).
+- Ensure you have the latest version of nodejs installed.
-- open a separate terminal in the same directory and run the following:
+- Open a separate terminal in the same directory and run the following:
 - `$ make runproxy`

 ## RUNNING